INTO-CPS-Association/plant-controller/pt/green_house_1/dedicated_sensors/README.md

 1. sensors.py - prints sensor values to screen
 2. sensors_influxdb.py - prints sensor values to screen and also publishes them to influxdb database
-3. greenhouse-1.py - complete program for greenhouse as illustrated in pt schematic - [normal](../../docs/pt/PT-schematic-physical-v0.1.1-2.png) and [electrical](../../docs/pt/PT-electrical-schematic-v0.1.1.png).
+3. greenhouse-1.py - complete program for greenhouse.
    The program prints sensor values to screen and also publishes them to influxdb database.
 The program also runs the motors for 10 seconds per every one minute.

 ### 3-Feb-2025